-Center of Luxury and Lifestyle in Cascais e Estoril
+Center of luxury and lifestyle in Cascais e Estoril

-Cascais e Estoril Property Insights
+Cascais e Estoril property insights

-Prices for a Cascais e Estoril property exceed the regular in the province of Cascais.
+Prices for a Cascais e Estoril property exceed the norm in the province of Cascais.
 The average price for an apartment here hovers around €4,250 per sq. meter and a price for a house is €4,150 per sq. meter.

 The region offers several investment opportunities too.
 These can be acquired for €3,000 per sq. meter in average.